Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Problem Formulation

+} where $\mathcal{M}(d)$ and $\mathcal{M}(d')$ are the entire interval range of $\mathcal{M}$ applying \mkj{to} $d$ and $d'$, respectively. \end{defn} \mmoh{The inequality in \eqref{eq:GP_distance} ensures condition \eqref{privacy:distance} above, while the one in \eqref{eq:GP_overlap} implies \eqref{privacy:intersection}.
+So, if these two together hold for sufficiently small $\epsilon$ and large enough $\delta$, then an adversary can hardly distinguish between $\rho$-adjacent data as they produce close outputs, i.e.,~the inversion of $\mathcal{M}$ leads to a large dataset.}

-\mkj{Further}, we re-emphasize the difference between this notion with that of differential privacy in~\cite{nozari2016differentially,ding2021differentially,li2020privacy}.
+It is worth mentioning that this notion of guaranteed privacy is stronger than the one introduced in~\cite[Definition 3]{khajenejad2022guaranteed} for distributed nonconvex optimization.
+In other words, Definition~\ref{defn:guar_privacy} implies the one in \cite{khajenejad2022guaranteed}, but not conversely. \mkj{Further}, we re-emphasize the difference between this notion with that of differential privacy in~\cite{nozari2016differentially,ding2021differentially,li2020privacy}.
 Under differential privacy, the statistics of the output of $\mathcal{M}$, i.e., the probability of the values of $\mathcal{M}$, is allowed to change only slightly if there is a slight perturbation of the data $y$.
 Instead, when guaranteed privacy is considered, the entire range of the set-valued mechanism $\mathcal{M}$ is allowed to change only slightly with respect to the perturbed data.

 With this being said, our problem can be cast as follows: \begin{problem}[Guaranteed Privacy-Preserving Interval Observer Design] Given system \moo{$\mathcal{G}$}, design a mechanism (or mapping) $\mathcal{M}$ that simultaneously \begin{itemize} \item outputs framers for $z_k$ through a to-be-designed framer system (cf. Definition \ref{defn:framer}), \item ensures that the framer system is ISS, i.e., the framer system is an interval observer (cf. Definition \ref{defn:stability}), \item satisfies the guaranteed privacy of data $\{y_k\}_{k=0}^{\infty}$ (cf. Definition \ref{defn:guar_privacy}), and \item guarantees that the observer design is optimal in the sense of $\mathcal{H}_{\infty}$ (cf. Definition \ref{defn:opt_obs}). \end{itemize} \end{problem}